QuickLyric/QuickLyric/README.md

 QuickLyric is written in Java and runs on phones and tablets equipped with Android 4.0 or higher.
 The build system relies on Gradle and Android Studio is therefore recommended.

+## FAQ:

+### Can I fork this project, put it on the Google Play Store and put my ads on it?

+Unless you meet all the criteria, the short answer is "No and I will get your fork taken down".

+A longer answer is [here](https://github.com/QuickLyric/QuickLyric/wiki/Can-I-fork-this-project,-change-the-name,-put-it-on-Google-Play-and-pretend-it's-mine%3F).

+### How can I integrate QuickLyric into my music player?

+If you want to add a button that says "show lyrics in QuickLyric" (or something like that) in your app, you can find some instructions in the [Wiki](https://github.com/QuickLyric/QuickLyric/wiki/Integrating-QuickLyric-in-your-app).

 ## Download

 [![Dowload from Google Play](https://i.imgur.com/g9vve1f.png "Download from Google Play")](https://play.google.com/store/apps/details?id=com.geecko.QuickLyric)